 What are the benefits of using digital payment technologies for businesses?

-Digital payment technologies offer businesses increased operational efficiency, reduced transaction costs, and improved customer experience.
-They enable faster processing and allow companies to expand their payment options and reach broader markets.
+These technologies offer businesses increased operational efficiency, reduced transaction costs, and a seamless customer experience.
+They enable faster payments and allow companies to expand their service offerings to reach broader markets.

 How does open banking impact digital payment technologies?